-Weekly drop ins of the ECT's lessons will be conducted, usually by the mentor.
-Following a drop in, the ECT and the observer will meet to review the teaching observed and participate in a coaching session.
-All feedback provided will be prompt and constructive and support towards achieving pre-agreed action steps.
-This feedback will be recorded and clearly indicate where any development needs have been identified as a result of the observation.
+Weekly drop-ins of the ECT's lessons will be conducted, usually by the induction tutor.
+Post-observation review meetings will be arranged in advance of an observation taking place.
+Following an observation, the ECT and the observer (induction tutor) will meet to review the teaching observed.
+All feedback provided by the induction tutor will be prompt and constructive.
+The induction tutor will make a brief written record of the feedback discussed in a review meeting, which will clearly indicate where any development needs have been identified as a result of the observation.